JWalshe86/Mickey-Mouse-Memory-Game/README.md

  - Test: Activate game.
 Get one star.
 Then press reset icon.
  - Result: As expected all items returned to their default values.

+ ### Stars Scoring

+ - Expected: If you get 2 matches within 30 seconds and under 20 moves you get 1 star If you get 4 matches within 45 seconds and under 25 moves you get 2 stars If you get 6 matches within 60 seconds and under 30 moves you get 3 stars A pop up will then show up showing the no. of stars you got
+- Tests:
+         - Play game and check if 2 matches under 30 seconds and 20 moves pops up a star.
+         - Play game and check if 4 matches under 45 seconds and 25 moves 2 stars show.
+         - Play game and check if 6 matches under 60 seconds and 30 moves 3 stars show.
+- Result:
+        - As expected one star displayed when 2 matches were made under 30s and within 20 moves.
+        - As expected when 4 matches were made under 45s and within 25 moves a second star popped up.
+        - As expected when 6 matches were made under 60s and within 30 moves a third star popped up.
+Unexpectedly 4 stars displayed on the congrats modal instead of three.
+- Fix:
+        - Stars are continually being added to the star counter after the first match.
+Once one star has been added the function here needs to stop.
+A variable named increaseStar1 was set to true.
+If 2 cards match AND this is true then a star is added to the counter.
+When this happens the increaseStar1 is set to false, so no more stars are added.
+Using the same logic when 4 card matches addresses this issue there.
+Using this logic on all matches creates the correct result in the counter.

 ## Validator Testing

 ### Javascript